mattheww/gomill/gomill_docs/cem_tuner.rst

 - :setting:`move_limit`
 - :setting:`scorer`

-All other competition settings may be present, with the same meaning as for playoffs.

-The following additional settings are used (they are all compulsory):
+The following additional settings (they are all required):

 .. ce-setting:: candidate_colour